eitellauria/eitellauria.github.io/_pages/about.md

     <img src="/images/Yo-2022-06-17-13-33-18.png" alt="Eitel Lauría" style="width: 50%; float: right; max-width: 100%; height: auto; margin: 10px;"/>
     <p>
       My name is Eitel Lauría and I am a Professor of Data Science and Information Systems at the
-      <a href="https://www.marist.edu/computer-science-math">School of Computer Science and Mathematics, Marist College, Poughkeepsie, NY</a>.
+      <a href="https://www.marist.edu/computer-science-math">School of Computer Science and Mathematics, Marist University, Poughkeepsie, NY</a>.
     </p>
     <p>
       I am the Director of Graduate Programs, including: